 At about the same time Frances Meres’s anthology of attributions, Wit’s Treasury, publicized the names of both the Earl of Oxford and William Shakespeare, thus setting in place their appearance as separate entities.
 Identifying Oxford only as “best for comedy,” Meres, or his editor, identified Shakespeare as the author of twelve current plays, among them Richard III, thus putting to rest at a single stroke questions about their authorship––or so it was hoped.
 From then on, although anonymity continued to cling to subsequent editions, more and more of the plays in quarto got published as by William Shakespeare, some with hyphen, some without.

 Next to love, anger is the most motivating emotion.
 This scenario for the creation of the masterpiece that launched the Shakespeare coverup is based on the premise that the rage that pulses throughout Richard III reflects the mood of the man who wrote it.
-Much as Byron’s second book, English Bards and Scotch Reviewers, also written in a rage at the way he and his first book had been treated by the scathing review journals of his time, was the book that first showed Byron’s talent, Richard III must have stunned the audiences of 1597 and left a much wider group demanding to know who wrote it.
+Much as Byron’s second book, English Bards and Scotch Reviewers, also written in a rage at the way he and his first book had been treated by the scathing review journals of his time, was the book that first showed Byron’s talent, Richard III must have stunned the audiences of 1597 and left a nation of readers and playgoers demanding to know who wrote it.

 Had this scenario occured during the Augustan period, or even late in the 17th century under Charles II, the author might have been outed by the journalists of the time.
 But the final decade of Elizabeth’s reign was closer in nature to the Soviet regime under Joseph Stalin, and the proto-journalists, the University Wits, who might at least have alluded to the issue, had already been killed or chased from the field by the time Oxford had his revenge.
 Bacon, who as Nashe took far more risks than any other, decided once he got his first real job at Court in 1596 to put an end to his the journalistic adventures of his youth.